rchacon/machine-setup/README.md

 ## Manual Steps

-- Enable infinite scroll in terminator
+- Enable infinite scroll in terminator (ubuntu)
+- Install Chrome and Slack (ubuntu)
+- Install "Docker Desktop for Mac" (macOS)
+- Make bash default shell with `chsh -s /bin/bash` (macOS)
-- Create ssh keys for github accounts
+- Create ssh keys for github accounts (both)
-- Install the Sublime license
+- Install the Sublime license (both)

 ## Caveats

 The Sublime Install Package Control task (`deployment/roles/common/tasks/sublime.yml`) will fail the first time because the `~/Library/Application\ Support/Sublime\ Text\ 3/` directory on macOS and `~/.config/sublime-text-3/` on Ubuntu aren't created until the first time you open Sublime Text.
 So for now, open Sublime and re-run the playbook.

 For Ubuntu, your user is added to the `docker` group but in order for it to take affect you have to logout and log back in.

-## TODO

-- Install Chrome and Slack